leebyron/til/entries/opaque types.md

   Don't forget to include a comment explaining what this does.
 - There's still no concept of "module private" fields without going around the type compiler yet again.
+- (As of TS v4.5) Equality checks require explicit typecasts.
+For example `userEmail === "admin@site.co"` will fail tsc with "This condition will always return false".
+This example can be resolved with the typecast `"admin@site.co" as Email`.

 More examples of where opaque types are useful: